FAQ / NorthCape4000 – Edition IV

 29 – NorthCape4000 philosophy and behaviours not in line with the spirit of the event.

 If you want information on a topic that you have not found in the section or you want to contribute to a page, send an email to email@example.com.

 Your feedback and experience are important.

-Registrations for the Edition IV will open on monday, December 2, 2019 at 9 p.m.
-Italian time and will close on friday, February 28, 2020, as for previous editions, they will take place on the event’s website (www.northcape4000.com) through an online procedure.
-For the Edition IV, there are 150 places available.
+Registrations for the Edition IV will open on December 1, 2020 at 9 p.m.
+(Italian time) and will close on sunday, February 28, 2021, as for previous editions, they will take place on the event’s website (www.northcape4000.com) through an online procedure.

 At NorthCape4000, we have no intermediate stages of approval of participants.
 Except for a non- competitive medical certificate, which is required to all riders, you do not have to submit any other documents.
 Once you have completed the registration and payment process, you will be 100% in; North Cape is waiting for you.

 Compared to previous editions the registration procedure has been made much easier and faster, you will be able to register with 2 steps.

 Registrations will remain open until sunday, february 28, 2021 unless the available places are filled (200 slots).
 In this case, the registration page, regardless of the date, will be automatically blocked by the system when the number of participants is reached and you can no longer access the event for the Edition IV.